Frequently asked questions

 How long will it take to ship my order?

-Orders placed on our website are usually shipped within 2-3 working days.
+Orders placed on our website are usually shipped within 1-2 working days.
+Please allow up to 28 days for delivery.

 Do you have special wedding stamps?

 Yes.
-Each year, usually in January, we issue a new booklet of 10 self adhesive wedding stamps.
-The 2013 Wedding Stamp is now available to purchase.
+Each year, usually in January, we issue a new booklet of 10 self adhesive Love & Marriage stamps.
+This year's Wedding Stamp is now available to purchase.

 I can’t find a stamp or first day cover in your stamp shop.